lnls-sirius/docker-epics-archiver-appliances/README.md

 # Docker images for the EPICS Archiver Appliances

 Docker containers holding the EPICS archiver appliances.
+This repository defines three images: a base image and two others that extend it.
+Folders `docker-appliance-images-single` and `docker-appliance-images` provide images in which all servlets are deployed in either a single or 4 different containers, respectively.

 ## Building

 1) Execute `build-docker-generic-appliance.sh` to build the base image for all the containers which will hold the appliances.
-2) Change the working directory to `docker-appliance-images` and execute `build-docker-appliance-images.sh`.
-It will build 4 different images, one for each appliance.
+2) Change the working directory to `docker-appliance-images` (or `docker-appliance-images-single`) and execute `build-docker-appliance-images.sh` (or `build-docker-appliance-images-single.sh`).
+It will build 4 different images, one for each appliance (or a single one containing all appliances).
 Before doing that, you may change `setup-appliance.sh` up with your LDAP connection settings.
-The following command changes the servlet authentication preferences and must be modified with your server settings.
+The following command changes the servlet authentication preferences and should be modified with your server settings in case you use it.

 ```
 # Appends new realm